Benefits of Thai Massage

 After such a session I always feel like I am walking on clouds, my head is clear, I feel balanced and peaceful, my energy feels light and I can just feel the healing benefits.

-The truth is that those lists with conditions which Thai Massage can treat are only as useful as the therapist who is implementing them.
+The truth is that those lists with conditions that Thai Massage can treat are only as useful as the therapist who is implementing them.

 Thai Massage doesn’t treat – therapists do